 Regulations, the secretary shall send a report of such adoption to the editor-in-chief of the

-Microscopic Reports for publication.
+state society run electronic media for publication.

 D. An order to present a complete revision of these Bylaws and Society Regulations to the